primeroz/myClickHouse/README.md

 ### Reading the datafile

-The reading of the lines from the datafile is done through a `single routine` to keep the read operation simple without the need to track the position for each read thread.
+Reading of the lines from the _datafile_ is done through a `single routine` to keep the read operation simple without the need to track the position for _each_ read thread.
 Parallelizing reading might be much easier if multiple input files were to be used.

-While not ideal this will not be a problem unless the read of data gets CPU bound which should not happen as long as the `processing` of the records is the most intensive operation for which the _spare_ threads are used
+While not ideal this will not be a problem unless the read of data gets CPU bound which should not happen as long as the `processing` of the records is the most cpu intensive operation.

-The lines read from the datafile are split into batches to be processed by each worker thread through a `channel` shared between those routines
+The lines read from the datafile are split into `batches` to be processed by each worker thread through a `channel` shared between those routines

 ### Processing the records